 To successfully file a personal injury claim or lawsuit, you must have a thorough grasp of the law.
 However, it can take a great deal of time to learn everything you need to know for your case.
-When you hire our St. Paul lawyers, you will have someone on your side who knows the ins and outs of the law in your area.
+When you hire our St. Paul personal injury lawyers, you will have someone on your side who knows the ins and outs of the law in your area.
 We know what needs to be taken care of to file your claim and the deadlines you must meet.
 We will do everything in our legal power to see that your case is taken care of properly, seeking fair compensation for you.

 Thoroughly Researching and Evaluating Your Case

 To seek the compensation you deserve, you must determine your claim’s worth by considering various factors.

 The things you must assess include, but are not limited to:

 - The medical expenses you accumulated